 Embryology is the study of early cellular development in human or animal embryos.
 Embryology is often featured as an elective class at the undergraduate or graduate degree levels.
-A degree in exclusively embryology is rare; however, students interested in learning more about embryology may pursue a degree in biology, clinical embryology or developmental biology.
+A degree in exclusively embryology is rare; however, students interested in learning more about embryology may pursue a bachelor's degree in biology, master's degree in clinical embryology or doctorate degree in developmental biology.

 Bachelor's Degree in Biology